ddd-crew/bounded-context-canvas/README.md

 ### Miro Version
 A free [MiroHQ template](https://miro.com/miroverse/category/newly-added/the-bounded-context-canvas) of the Bounded Context Canvas.

+The current version of the template on Miroverse is v4 at the moment.
+In the meantime, you can download a Miro board backup [here from this repository](resources/bounded-context-canvas-v5-miro.rtb)

 ### draw.io Version
 A [draw.io template of the canvas](tools/drawio-svg-version/instructions.md) containing the Bounded Context Canvas as template.